Auto Accident Settlement Timeline

 Once the settlement offer is accepted and medical bills are negotiated, we will provide you with a settlement statement showing you every incoming dollar (the settlement funds) and every outgoing dollar.
 This of course includes and shows you the amount you will be receiving.
-All personal injury settlements are tax free, as they represent payment for injuries, not income.
+All personal injury settlements are tax-free, as they represent payment for injuries, not income.

-What If I Do not Agree With The Settlement?
+What If I Do Not Agree With The Settlement?

 We can always discuss the filing of a lawsuit if the settlement amount is not a fair settlement amount.
 Your best interests are most important.
-We will discuss with you the likelihood of success at trial, the anticipated cost of trial, and what we believe a jury might award you at trial.
+We will discuss with you the likelihood of success at trial, the anticipated cost of the trial, and what we believe a jury might award you at trial.

-If you choose to file a lawsuit, the timeline admittedly begins anew, and is governed by the trial calendar which we will explain to you in the event we are moving forward with litigation.
+If you choose to file a lawsuit, the timeline admittedly begins anew and is governed by the trial calendar which we will explain to you in the event we are moving forward with litigation.

 Speak With A Charlotte Personal Injury Lawyer Today